c0deritter/knight-orm/README.md

 #### Many-To-One

-A `many-to-one` relationship is when a row of table explicitely references a row of another table.
+A `many-to-one` relationship is when a row of a table explicitely references a row of another table.
 Of course, the other table might also be the same table or the other row might also be the same row.

 Let us assume, that a knight lives in exactly one castle.
 You will need an additional column `lives_in_castle_id` in the table `knight` which references a primary key column of the table `castle`.